parmeshwargudadhe/post-image-to-instagram/README.md

 ### Important Notes

 * Make sure you have the necessary permissions to post on Instagram using the Graph API.
 * This script uses version 18.0 of the Facebook Graph API.
-Ensure compatibility with future versions if necessary.
+Ensure compatibility with future versions if necessary..